AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-60804-editing-customer-linked-to-deleted-company-causes-error.md

 ## Issue

-Editing a customer associated to a deleted company causes an error *Call to a member function getSuperUserId() on null*.
+Editing a customer associated with a deleted company causes an error *Call to a member function getSuperUserId() on null*.

 <u>Prerequisites:</u>: